Anxiety and Panic Disorders in Canada: Symptoms, Causes, and Why Rates are Rising

 Despite the severity and widespread nature of these conditions, a major systemic challenge remains the lack of equitable access to care.

-Unmet Needs: Data shows that more than one-third (36.6%) of Canadians who met the criteria for a mood or anxiety disorder reported unmet or partially met health and mental health care needs in 2022.
+Data shows that more than one-third (36.6%) of Canadians who met the criteria for a mood or anxiety disorder reported unmet or partially met health and mental health care needs in 2022 (Statistics Canada, 2023).

 Conclusion: The Path to Comprehensive Care

-Anxiety and panic disorders in Canada are an escalating crisis rooted in a complex interplay of neurobiological vulnerability, environmental stressors (like social media), and a systemic failure to provide accessible, evidence-based care.
-Addressing this requires a commitment to:
+Anxiety and panic disorders in Canada are an escalating crisis rooted in a complex interplay of neurobiological vulnerability, environmental stressors, and a systemic failure to provide accessible, evidence-based care.
+Addressing this requires a commitment to three specific pillars:

 Understanding the Treatment Options